For the purposes of the TOGAF standard, the core concepts provided in this chapter apply.

 Phases within the ADM are as follows:

-Architects executing the ADM will produce a number of outputs as a result of their efforts, such as process flows, architectural requirements, project plans, project compliance assessments, etc. The TOGAF Architecture Content Framework (see Part IV, 33.
-Introduction) provides a structural model for architectural content that allows major work products to be consistently defined, structured, and presented.
+Architects executing the ADM will produce a number of outputs as a result of their efforts, such as process flows, architectural requirements, project plans, project compliance assessments, etc. The TOGAF Architecture Content Framework (see Part IV, 29.
+Introduction to Part IV) provides a structural model for architectural content that allows major work products to be consistently defined, structured, and presented.

 The Architecture Content Framework uses the following three categories to describe the type of architectural work product within the context of use: